Publications

 February 2026

-This column reviews and covers case law from 2024 to the end of 2025 on traditional issues of economic law and distribution.
+This column returns to cover case law from 2024 through the end of 2025, focusing on traditional issues in economic and distribution law.
 With commentary by Malo Depincé (LICeM), Jean-Louis Respaud (LICeM), Mélanie Cescut-Puore (LICeM), and Stéphane Destours.

 January 2026

-The "Internet Law" column is celebrating its 25th anniversary this year!
-Created at the instigation of Professor Michel Vivant at the time of the adoption of the E-Commerce Directive and the first decisions on the editorial responsibility of Internet players, the column reflects the developments and trends in litigation relating to electronic communication, the volume of which now requires a drastic selection of the decisions commented on.
-Since then, it has given rise to an annual conference with which the Master's program in Intellectual Property and Digital Law at the Montpellier Faculty of Law is closely associated.
+The “Internet Law” column is celebrating its 25th anniversary this year!
+Launched at the initiative of Professor Michel Vivant around the time the E-Commerce Directive was adopted and as the first rulings on the editorial liability of internet operators were being issued, the column reflects the developments and trends in litigation related to electronic communications, the sheer volume of which now necessitates a rigorous selection of the decisions to be discussed.
+Since then, it has given rise to an annual conference with which the Master’s program in Intellectual Property and Digital Law at the Montpellier Law School is closely associated.

 January 2025